plexbase/OfficeDocs-Enterprise/Enterprise/during-and-after-your-data-move.md

 - Office 365 Video services

-- Office in s browser
+- Office in a browser

 - Office 365 ProPlus